DangerCove/dangercove.com/source/_posts/2013-05-15-porthole-update-v130-v131.markdown

 ### Password Protected AirPlay Speakers

 This has been on my list for quite a while.
 It wasn't a feature that was often requested, but **it would enable everyone in more public spaces to password protect their speakers and still enjoy Porthole**.
 Using passwords in OS X is tightly connected to Keychain, which stores passwords for all apps and even allows you to share passwords between them.
 I want Porthole to be able to use AirPlay passwords stored by iTunes, for example.
-The API for implementing this changed quite a bit between OS X 10.6 and 10.7+, but by wrapping <a href="https://github.com/ObjColumnist/MCSMKeychainItem" target="_blank">MCSMKeychainItem</a> and <a href="https://github.com/soffes/sskeychain" target="_blank">sskeychain</a> this wasn't too much of a problem.
+The API for implementing this changed quite a bit between OS X 10.6 and 10.7+, but by wrapping [MCSMKeychainItem](https://github.com/ObjColumnist/MCSMKeychainItem) and [sskeychain](https://github.com/soffes/sskeychain) this wasn't too much of a problem.

 <blockquote class="twitter-tweet"><p>MCSMKeychainItem (@<a href="https://twitter.com/objcolumnist">objcolumnist</a>) and sskeychain (@<a href="https://twitter.com/soffes">soffes</a>).
 By your powers combined, I AM CAPTAIN 10.6+ KEYCHAIN!</p>&mdash; Boy van Amstel (@boyvanamstel) <a href="https://twitter.com/boyvanamstel/status/332818734135775232">May 10, 2013</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>